 - Level I Reserve (Class 1 Special Deputy)

 A Level I Reserve Deputy is available to work in virtually all aspects of the office and may participate in law enforcement assignments such as patrol, community relations, and investigations.
 They are permitted to work alone after being certified by the Sheriff.
 Level I Reserve Deputies have peace officer status while on or off duty for the duration of their commission with the WCSO.

 - Level II Reserve

-Individuals not OPOTA certified are considered Level II Reserves and are required to work under the immediate supervision of a Full Time Deputy or an OPOTA Certified Reserve Officer.
+Individuals not OPOTA certified are considered Level II Reserve Deputies and are required to work under the immediate supervision of a Full Time Deputy or an OPOTA Certified Reserve Officer.
 This OPOTA Certified Officer must have completed the WCSO Field Training Officer Course for Reserve Officers.
-Level II Reserve Officers are not permitted to carry a weapon on duty even if the possess a valid CCW permit.
+Level II Reserve Officers are not permitted to carry a weapon on duty even if they possess a valid CCW permit.

 Votan is an eight year old male German Shepard.
 He is trained in narcotic detection, evidence recovery, tracking, and criminal apprehension.
 Votan was trained by Steve Heater Pine Grove Kennels located in Tuppers Plains, Ohio.